 What Can Cause a Spinal Birth Injury?

 For the most part, spinal birth injuries are not naturally occurring.
-That is to say, they are not a birth defect, but rather a form of trauma caused by mistaken or inappropriate treatment during labor or delivery.
+Typically, they are not the result of a birth defect, but rather a form of trauma caused by mistaken or inappropriate treatment during labor or delivery.

 Most spinal cord injuries that are acquired during birth affect the neck.
 In these cases, the symptoms may affect a child’s whole body.
 Damage that occurs lower on the spinal cord, on the other hand, will only impair the function of the body parts below the injury.